Avaiga/taipy/README.md

 # 🚧 Under construction 🚧

-⚠️ WARNING: Taipy team is performing a repository restructuration.
+⚠️ WARNING: The Taipy team is performing a repository restructuration.
 This current repository taipy-config is about to be merged into the main repository: taipy.
-Once the merge is done, the current code base will be located in the [taipy repository](https://github.com/Avaiga/taipy).
+Once the merge is done, the current code base will be in the [taipy repository](https://github.com/Avaiga/taipy).
 The migration should take a maximum of a few days.
 <br>